Why is my faucet leaking water

 Reassemble and test

-Carefully reassemble the faucet, turn the water back on, and check for any remaining leaks.
+Carefully reassemble the faucet, making sure all parts are properly aligned and tightened.
+Turn the water back on and check for any remaining leaks.

 Frequently Asked Questions

-How do I know if I need to call a plumber for a leaky faucet?
+How do I know if I need to replace the faucet?

 Connect with certified professionals in your area